silver-xu/iress-challenge/ScreenAnswers.md

 The second sign of a collaborative team would be trust.
 Team members should have trust and faith in each other to make technical or organizational decisions based on their best experience and knowledge.
 If in one's perspective the decision is completely incorrect, I wish he would be a person who would ask the reason and listen respectfully before advising a change.

-The last but not the least, a highly collaborative team would also be high productive.
+The last but not the least, a highly collaborative team would also be highly productive.
 Everyone should share the same vision, similar value and target the same goal.
 The team would function autonomously, and the members would be passionate and proud of their own piece of craft.

 > In your day to day work, how do you come to understand whether the work you are doing is creating value?

+Answer:

 - Professional Value